-Regulations for the organization and implementation of the admission session (master’s level) at the Faculty of Mathematics and Computer Science – 2023
+Regulations for the organization and implementation of the admission competition (on master’s level) at the Faculty of Mathematics and Computer Science – 2024

-STUDY OFFER – Form of study: full-time; duration of study: 2 years.
+STUDY OFFER – Form of education: full-time; Duration of studies: 2 years

 Fields of study: Mathematics